SannaPersson/Automatic-Youtube-Timestamps/README.md

 ### Abstract:
-We present a comprehensive investigation into the problem of automatically gener- ating timestamps for videos.
+We present a comprehensive investigation into the problem of automatically generating timestamps for videos.
 To address this challenge, we propose and evaluate two different automatic pipelines for timestamp generation.
 Our first approach